 Do you ever find yourself sounding like a broken record (do you young things even know what a broken record is)?
-As a decorator, I find that one of the most versatile pieces of furniture is a long, narrow buffet table.
+As a decorator, I find that one of the most versatile pieces of furniture is a long, narrow buffet table or sideboard.
 Let me convince you.

 I love a good buffet in a dining room, but it can and should be used in other rooms as well.
 I’m sure this one languished for years before it was painted, simply fading away into the background of a wood-stuffed dining room.
 All it takes is a great color to revive a gem like this.

 An entry often needs a narrow console table as a landing spot for keys and such.
 A buffet is a great alternative for this spot.

 Whether you mount your flat screen television on the wall or not, it really needs some kind of console below it to ground it.
 And a long sideboard or buffet table gives you the opportunity to create a vignette so that it’s not all about the tv.

 Placing a television on a nice, long piece beneath an interesting art grouping is so much nicer than the alternative: having the television serve as the main focal point of the room (blah).